Bringing Improved Connectivity & Communication to St Mary’s School

 Skinners Kent Academy

-Needing to link their two new schools, The Skinners’ Kent Academy shopped around for the most effective and affordable solution.
+Needing a private connection between their two new schools, The Skinners’ Kent Academy shopped around for the most effective and affordable solution.
 We won on both counts.

 - Leased Lines

 Bringing much-needed synergy to some very special schools

 - Data Security

 - Not For Profit

 - Remote Working